The answer to that is an emphatic NO! Never!

 When baby is first born, it is a wonderful position for baby to lie in for a cuddle.

 Also, as time goes on, it is vital for baby to strengthen its neck and shoulder muscles while lying on its tummy.

-Your little one will learn to roll and crawl from this position and all these movements will lead to safer sleeping positions after the one year old mark.
+Your little one will learn to roll over and crawl from this position and all these movements will lead to safer sleeping positions after the one year old mark.

 Once your baby has mastered all those actions, you will not need to worry about whether it is sleeping on its back or not.

 If you have any concerns about putting baby down on its back, or baby won’t settle unless it can sleep face down, speak to your pediatrician.

 Premature babies and babies with breathing problems (baby sleeping with mouth open could lead to this, so be careful) will need specialist advice.

 In the past, most parents put their babies to sleep on their tummies – face down – because that is what the medical advice was in those days.

 Then in the 1990s, it was noted that thousands of babies were dying unexpectedly.

 This became known as “cot death,” but that term is no longer used because it implies that a baby can only suddenly die if it is left asleep in a cot.